 To read more about this initiative, check out the Earth Day blog post.

-The mini distance triathlon will start off with a 250 yard out and back swim (water depth average 4-6 feet along the beach), followed by a 7 mile bike course through the countryside and finishing with 2 mile out and back run within the park.
+The mini distance triathlon will start off with a 250 yard out and back swim (water depth average 4-6 feet along the beach), followed by an 8 mile bike course through the countryside and finishing with 2 mile out and back run within the park.
 Duathletes will start off with a 2 mile run.

 Click an image to enlarge.